 4) Select Internet Protocol Version 4, and click Properties.

 5) Choose the option "Use the following IP address" and enter the IP address that you'd like that NIC to be assigned to.
 Recall that if your Control Surface is statically assigned to be 192.168.1.10 then the TriCaster or VMC's NIC should be something like 192.168.1.11.
-The Subnet mask and Gateway should be identical as well.
+The Subnet mask should be identical as well.

 6) Once you click 'OK' you should be able to see the Control Surface in the Control Surface Utility by navigating to the following file path and running the 'NewTek Control Surfaces.exe' application: